tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 ### Lesson 15 Tue 7/1/25
+There is a Mastery Learning App question about how long it took you to complete the Extra Credit Survey.
+When the graders see you have answered the survey they'll give you credit for that question.

+Remember all work must be completed by Thursday 7/3 before midnight.
+That is the one hard deadline of the course.

 Today we continue reviewing asynchronous final projects and discussing the videos in depth, especially looking into the way they used AI!